 As the Scale-Up EIS Fund only launched in 2019 there is not yet any performance data.
 However, the graph below shows the performance of the first two British Robotics SEIS funds (based on £100 invested) which follow a similar investment strategy.
 Please note, past performance is not a guide to future returns.

 British Robotics, as at December 2019.
 Figures are net of all fees.
 Past performance is no guide to future performance.
 These figures do not include any realised returns which would be available through loss relief.

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

 EIS / SEIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 Tax rules can change and benefits depend on circumstances.

-- Key man risk – Whilst this may be a strength, the offer is heavily reliant on Dominic Keen.
-There is no investment committee so Sapphire Capital Partners must be able to scrutinise Dominic Keen’s work.
+The offer is reliant on Dominic Keen so there is considerable key-man risk.
+Sapphire Capital Partners must be able to scrutinise Dominic Keen’s work.